Beautiful teeth - Dental aesthetics

-Dental aesthetics focuses on the appearance of teeth and gums and defines the term “beautiful teeth”.
-The goal is to achieve a beautiful and harmonious smile that reflects naturalness and health.
+Dental aesthetics deals with the appearance of teeth and gums and is what people mean when they talk about “beautiful teeth”.
+The aim is to achieve a beautiful and harmonious smile that reflects naturalness and health.

-Dental aesthetics is also called aesthetic dentistry and includes various methods to restore beautiful teeth and a perfect smile.
+Dental aesthetics is also known as aesthetic dentistry and combines various options to restore beautiful teeth and a perfect smile.

-Through the use of different techniques, beautiful teeth can be recreated, even though the dental situation has little to do with health.
+Thanks to the variety of techniques, beautiful teeth can be recreated, although the actual situation has little to do with health.

-In this article we will explain important points about the potentials, but also the limitations of dental aesthetics.
+In this article you will learn everything important about the potential, but also the limits of dental aesthetics.

 Imagine a person with the most beautiful teeth, but their gums appear unhealthy and have receded.
 Such a sight lacks aesthetic appeal.